Manolis Papasterianos: CS Concordia Chiajna

 Papasterianos' adaptation to a new environment for the first time in his career was not easy.
 He debuted with the club on 30 September 2013 in a lost away game against Ceahlăul Piatra Neamţ.

-Xanthi
+Skoda Xanthi

 After a year in Romania, Papasterianos returned to Greek Super League playing for Skoda Xanthi.
 After two years with the club, he solved his contract having 57 appearances (4 goals, 2 assists) in all competitions.

 Veria

 On 20 August 2016, Papasterianos signed a two years' contract with Veria for an undisclosed fee.

 Second spell in Xanthi

 On 5 January 2017, Xanthi officially announced on Thursday the signing of experienced defensive midfielder Manolis Papasterianos, who was recently released from Veria.

 OFI

 On 25 August 2017, Papasterianos signed a year contract with Football League club OFI for an undisclosed fee.

 International career

-Papasterianos has been capped twice at U-21 level for Greece.
+Papasterianos has been capped twice at U21 level for Greece.
 He made his debut in a friendly match against Ethnikos Asteras, coming in as a substitute in the 39th minute for Sotiris Balafas.
 His second match was played in Neapoli Stadium against Albania U-21.
 Papasterianos was replaced at half-time with the score being 2–0 for Greece.
 The final score of the match was 3–1.
 During a match against Skoda Xanthi Papasterianos was watched by Zisis Vryzas, the Greek senior team's assistant manager.